VoltiusApp/marketplace/README.md

    └── index.js
    ```

-4. Start Termust — your plugin loads automatically on the next startup.
+4. Start Voltius — your plugin loads automatically on the next startup.

 5. To reload after changes: go to **Settings → Plugins → Installed** and click **Reload** on your plugin.
 No restart needed.